A humorous short story by Author Steven Burton. A day in the life of a little league coach. Workplace humor.

 He sighed out loud and his thoughts drifted back five years ago when he started coaching the eleven and twelve year old’s in this little town.
 Everything had so much promise then.
 The Black-knights hadn’t won a game in three years after all, so there was no place to go but up.

 Year one had seen his star rise with the locals as he turned this formally sad sack team into an actual contender.
 Year two his star rose further when he actually took them to a championship game and even though the team had lost, it had been an epic battle and the Eagles had only won by 1 point, the town went crazy.
+It was a great short story.
 All during the off season cars would honk at him, people would slap him on the back and tell him that, “he would get’em next year”.

 But he didn’t “get’em next year.”